 - Hawaiian elements: lei exchange and sand ceremony.

 - Your officiant concludes the ceremony, you’re pronounced, and then there’s the kiss!

-We work with a small team of officiants who are well experienced and will provide you with a beautiful ceremony.
+We work with a small team of officiants who are seasoned professionals and will provide you with a beautiful ceremony.
 They love what they do, and it shows!
 They are all warm, caring people who believe it’s an honor to be part of a couple’s special day.
 Although they typically perform a non-denominational Christian ceremony, a completely non-religious ceremony can also be arranged.